+A herniated disc abutting the spinal cord is a diagnostic conclusion mostly seen on spinal MRI reports for back and neck pain sufferers.
 Alternatively, the same conclusion may be stated in any of the following language: herniated disc touching the spinal cord, herniated disc effacing the spinal cord or herniated disc encroaching upon the spinal cord.

 These diagnoses are different than bulging discs which are said to compress the spinal cord or displace the spinal cord.
 While this may seem like semantics to some, there are some crucial differences which are vital for all patients to understand.

-What is a Herniated Disc Abutting the Spinal Cord?
+Herniated Disc Abutting the Spinal Cord Facts

+Bulging discs which abut the spinal cord are usually central herniations, but can also be posterolateral herniations in some circumstances.
 In either case, the bulge must typically be sizable enough to allow the disc mass to touch the spinal cord, which can be clearly visualized using advanced diagnostic imaging.

-Herniated Disc Abutting the Spinal Cord Details
+Herniated Disc Touching the Spinal Cord

 Just because a herniation touches the spinal cord does not make it inherently symptomatic.
 In fact, most bulging discs which touch the cord are not the source of chronic back pain.
 Simply making contact with the cord will not generally provide any noticeable effects to the patient, although these cases are certainly worth monitoring and have more potential to become serious health issues than herniations which do not contact the cord.